MicrosoftDocs/intellicode/docs/intellicode-visual-studio.md

 IntelliCode for Visual Studio provides the following functionality:

-- [AI-assisted IntelliSense](overview.md#context-aware-code-completions) for multiple languages that predicts the most likely correct API for the developer to use instead of just an alphabetical list of members.
+- [AI-assisted IntelliSense](overview.md#context-aware-code-completions) for multiple languages.
+This feature predicts the most likely correct method or property for the developer to use instead of just an alphabetical list.
 It uses the developer's current code context and patterns to provide this dynamic list.

    For C# users, in addition to providing member suggestions, IntelliCode also provides *argument completion*.
 This capability stars the most likely argument names that you'll use when you call a method and places those suggestions at the top of the completion list.
 The completion list appears when you start typing inside the parentheses or press **Ctrl**+**Space**.

    ![Argument completion in IntelliCode for Visual Studio](media/argument-completion.png)

-   C# developers in Visual Studio 2022 and higher also benefit from [Whole line completions](visual-studio-whole-line-completions.md) which predict the next chunk of your code based on your current code so far, and present it as an inline prediction.
+   C# developers in Visual Studio 2022 and higher also benefit from [Whole line completions](visual-studio-whole-line-completions.md).
+This feature predicts the next chunk of your code based on your current code so far, and present it as an inline prediction.

    ![C# Whole line completions in Visual Studio](media/intellicode-vs-wlc-small.png)